Tahmeerpasha/Tahmeerpasha/README.md

 Frontend Developer
 ------------------

-I'm a beginner in front end development, currently in my 3rd year undergrad based out of Bangalore India.
+I'm a beginner in front end development, currently in my final year undergrad based out of Bangalore India.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [tahmeer.work@gmail.com](mailto:tahmeer.work@gmail.com)